gatsbyjs/gatsby/docs/docs/reference/release-notes/v2.31/index.md

 ![Screenshot showing the GraphiQL IDE with the fragments in auto-completion](https://user-images.githubusercontent.com/419821/103703746-686ce880-4fa8-11eb-852a-8f33f0b5b6b2.png)

-## Use Fast Refresh by default for React 17
+## Fast Refresh enabled by default for React 17

 With the PRs [#28689](https://github.com/gatsbyjs/gatsby/pull/28689) & [#28930](https://github.com/gatsbyjs/gatsby/pull/28930) merged, Gatsby will now automatically use Fast Refresh if you use React >= 17.0.0 for your site.
 As you can read in the [release notes for 2.28](/docs/reference/release-notes/v2.28#improved-fast-refresh-integration) we've added support for Fast Refresh giving you a better (and custom) error overlay, quicker error recovery and in general a better `gatsby develop` experience.